Oakland University has a number of Special Collections, which include rare books and manuscript collections.

 This is probably one of the strongest collections on the Civil War in any Michigan library.
 Mr. Springer was the editor of the New Center News published in Detroit and was an avid collection of Civil War materials.
-The collection consists of 2000 volumes, lots of original materials, and the "Black Papers."
-There are also a number of artifacts in this collection.
+The collection consists of 2000 volumes, pamphlets, photos, newspapers, and the "Black Papers."
+There are also a large number of artifacts.

 A collection of materials regarding the death of John Wilkes Booth and his burial.
 Mr. Black was a lawyer and assistant to Henry Ford I who researched the conspiracy to kill President Lincoln and the death of John Wilkes Booth.
-The collection covers the 4 years of his investigation.
-It consists of 20 boxes of newspaper clippings as well as correspondence, notebooks and signed affidavits of interviews with individuals who were involved with the conspiracy.
+The collection covers the 2 years of his investigation.
 Mr. Black was also the editor of the Dearborn Independent and wrote an unpublished manuscript on his findings.

 A variety of 19th century and early 20th century Oakland County historical records are kept in this collection.

 See also the papers of Eugene Mack (1845-1940), a prominent farmer and business and civil leader of Addison Township, in Oakland County.

 Other miscellaneous collections document the history of Oakland County.